 USD's commitment to enhancing our students' transformative international experiences is broadened by:

 - USD's proximity to Asia and Latin America which provides ready access to transnational studies and multicultural learning experiences.

 - The Second Year Experience Abroad Program that offers sophomores the opportunity to study abroad in one of three locations in Italy, China, or Guatemala.

 - More than half of USD study abroad students participate in USD's unique short-term, faculty-led programs.

 - Having approximately two-thirds of USD's undergraduates study abroad preparing themselves to be global citizens.

-- Welcoming in Fall 2011 almost 600 international students and scholars from 65 countries.
+- Welcoming in Fall 2013 almost 700 international students and scholars from more than 70 countries.

 - Various initiatives such as the Women's Peacemaker Program which was honored in 2011 with the The Senator Paul Simon Spotlight Award for outstanding and innovative efforts toward campus internationalization.